-In all cases, incomplete work will be due by August 15 (for all courses from the previous Summer, Fall, J-Term and Spring).
+Incomplete work from Fall and J-Term will be due by August 15, and incomplete work from Spring, May term, and summer will be due by January 15.
 All incomplete work should be turned in to the Registrar, or the Registrar should be copied when the student sends work by email to the instructor.